MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 Image Sequencer uses modules that perform a variety of step-by-step image processing tasks.
 Figure 2 describes the general workflow.

 This section describes each module and a general implementation example.
 Most examples used Figure 3 as the input reference image.
+Advanced image processing concepts include a wikipedia reference for mor information.

 ![workflow](https://lh3.googleusercontent.com/XE_twkHy8uxZ6jycIddQlMxJF91AbU29pJPILcRcolwiiaNJAUPrJhU_PAJYmVGGoHcJ7aOSTNFR)